 Understanding these differences allows project managers to avoid using equipment that may not perform efficiently on certain job sites.

-Another key factor is lifting capacity and reach.
-Every crane has limits on how much weight it can safely lift and how far it can extend.
+Another key factor is understanding crane lifting capacity and reach.
+Every machine has limits on weight and extension.

-The boom structure plays a crucial role in this process.
-The crane boom determines the height and distance materials can be lifted.
+The crane boom length for high-reach projects determines how high materials can be lifted.
+If you're unfamiliar, learning what is a crane boom and how it works provides crucial insight when selecting lifting equipment.
 If you're unfamiliar with this component, learning what a crane boom is and how it works can provide useful insight when selecting lifting equipment.

 Matching the crane’s capabilities with project requirements ensures both safety and productivity.